Identifiability Guarantees for Causal Disentanglement from Soft Interventions: Discrepancy-based VAE Formulation

 Having shown identifiability guarantees for causal disentanglement, we now focus on developing a practical algorithm for recovering the CD-equivalence class from data.
 As indicated by our proof of Theorem \ref{thm:2}, the latent causal graph can be identified by taking the sparsest model compatible with the data.
 This characterization suggests maximizing a penalized log-likelihood score, a common method for model selection in causal structure learning \cite{chickering2002optimal}.
 The resulting challenging combinatorial optimization problem has been tackled using a variety of approaches, including exact search using integer linear programming \cite{cussens2020gobnilp}, greedy search \cite{chickering2002optimal,raskutti2018learning,solus2021gsp}, and more recently, gradient-based approaches where the combinatorial search space is relaxed to a continuous search space \cite{zheng2018dags,lachapelle2020gradient,lorch2021dibs,vowels2022d}.

 Gradient-based approaches offer several potential benefits, including scalability, ease of implementation in automatic differentiation frameworks, and significant flexibility in the choice of components.
 In light of these benefits, we opted for a gradient-based approach to optimization.
 In particular, we replace the log-likelihood term of our objective function with a variational lower bound by employing the framework of autoencoding variational Bayes (AVB), widely used in prior works for causal disentanglement \cite{lippe2022citris,brehmer2022weakly}.
-To employ AVB, we re-parameterize each distribution $\bbP(U_i \mid U_{\pa_\cG(i)})$ in Eqn. \eqref{eq:modelnew} into a causal mechanism $U_i = s_i(U_{\pa_\cG(i)}, Z_i)$ where $Z_i$ is an independent exogenous noise variable.
+To employ AVB, we re-parameterize each distribution $\bbP(U_i \mid U_{\pa_\cG(i)})$ in Eq. \eqref{eq:modelnew} into $U_i = s_i(U_{\pa_\cG(i)}, Z_i)$, where $Z_i$ is an independent exogenous noise variable and $s_i$ denotes the causal mechanism that generates $U_i$ from $U_{\pa_\cG(i)}$ and $Z_i$.
 We let $p(Z)$ be a prior distribution over $Z$ and $p_{\theta,\varnothing}(X \mid Z)$ be the conditional distribution of $X$ given $Z$ under no intervention, thereby defining the marginal distribution $p_{\theta,\varnothing}(X)$.
 Given an arbitrary distribution $q_\phi(Z \mid X)$, we have the following well-known inequality (often called the Evidence Lower Bound or ELBO) for any sample $x$:

 Putting this into the framework of an autoencoder, we call the distribution $q_\phi$ the \textit{encoder} and the distribution $p_{\theta,\varnothing}$ the \textit{decoder}.
 In our case, the decoder is composed of two functions.
 First, a deep structural causal model $(A_\theta, s_{\theta,\varnothing})$ maps the exogenous noise $Z$ to the causal variables $U^\varnothing$.
 In particular, the adjacency matrix $A_\theta$ defines the parent set for each variable, while $s_{\theta,\varnothing} = \{ (s_{\theta,\varnothing})_i \}_{i=1}^p$ denotes the learned causal mechanisms.
 Second, a mixing function $f_\theta$ maps the causal variables $U^\varnothing$ to the observed variables $X^\varnothing$.
 Because of the permutation symmetry of CD-equivalence, we can fix $A_\theta$ to be upper triangular without loss of generality.
 We add a loss term $\cL^\sparse_\theta := - \| A_\theta \|_1$ to encourage $A_\theta$ to be sparse.